-The great majority of the 1,850 comments received by the DoL, available on regulations.gov, expressed strong support for the new requirements.
+The great majority of the 1,850 comments received by the DoL, available on regulations.gov, expressed strong support for the new requirements, including the myomectomy exam that women should be getting every year.
 Some came from health organizations, such as the American Academy of Pediatrics, but most were comments from women organized by the advocacy group MomsRising and the National Partnership for Women and Families.
 Many women gave details about the challenges they faced when pumping milk at work for their children.

 A typical comment was this one from Erin Brighton: "I had to drag a chair from the choir room into the woman's bathroom in another part of the building.
 Frankly, it was gross.
 I was even given part-time pay because I would not be in my classroom and accessible to students during the time that I needed to be pumping or feeding my children if they were brought to school to be fed."